octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 - to cancel a query, use `pg_cancel_backend($PID)`;
 - to stop the connexion, use `pg_terminate_backend($PID, $TIMEOUT)`.

-Keep in mind that the transaction in which these queries run will be rollbacked, which means some AUTO-VACUUM can happen afterwards (you remember [Lock are not evil](#locks-are-not-evil), don't you ?).
+Keep in mind that the transaction in which these queries run will be rollbacked, which means some AUTOVACUUM can happen afterward (you remember [Lock are not evil](#locks-are-not-evil), don't you ?).